 The Hotel Granvia Hiroshima is a chain in Japan that is located adjacent to the train station but don’t let that put you off, we’ve never experienced any noise disruption and they are an excellent quality hotel with great facilities and all the conveniences you need like a good variety of restaurants and tram stops nearby.
 We often take day trips from a central base so being conveniently located to the transport works well for us and it’s not difficult to walk or take the tram into the city and attractions.

 Alternatively, the Crown Plaza ANA Hiroshima is another we have used that is close to the Peace Park and the city centre, it’s well-appointed, a good location and we’ve found good deals here too.
 You can get a tram from the train station to a stop right outside or we got a taxi with our luggage which is quite reasonably priced for this short distance.

 Miyajima Island is a 30 minute (Y410) train trip on the Sanyo line from Hiroshima station.
 Get off the train at Miyajimaguchi and cross the road to the ferry stop.
 The JR ferry takes 10 minutes to make the crossing and costs Y180.
 If you are using the JR pass both the train and ferry are included in that.

 If you are coming from further afield Hiroshima is about 2 hours from Kyoto or 1 hour 40 minutes from Osaka using bullet trains under the JR Pass, slightly faster if using Nozomi options.

 Fees and Charges

 There are public toilets on the island and spaces to enjoy a picnic.
-There are also a range of restaurants and places to buy snacks and drinks mostly located in the Omotosando shopping street.
+There is also a range of restaurants and places to buy snacks and drinks mostly located in the Omotesando shopping street.